theref/Adversarial-Talk/notes.md

 - breast cancer metastases detection in lymph nodes
 - human expert performance in skin lesion classification
 - and state-of-the-art bone suppression in x-rays
+-

+The U.S. Food and Drug Administration announced the approval of the first computer vision algorithm that can be utilised for medical diagnosis without the input of a human clinician (April 2018)